Guillaume-Helbecque/P3D-DFS/benchmarks/PFSP/README.md

 # The Permutation Flow-shop Scheduling problem (PFSP)

 The problem consists in finding an optimal processing order (a permutation) for $n$ jobs on $m$ machines, such that the completion time of the last job on the last machine (makespan) is minimized.
-The commonly used Taillard's instances are considered as test-cases.
+The commonly used Taillard's [1] and VRF's [2] instances are supported as test-cases.
 The initial upper bound `ub` is also configurable using `opt` to prove the optimality of the best-known optimal solution, or `inf` to search the optimal solution from scracth.

 Different B&B lower bounds are supported *via* `--lb`:
 - `lb1`: a simple one-machine bound which can be computed in $\mathcal{O}(mn)$ steps per supproblem;